lydiawdesign/E-Commerce-Back-End_LW/README.md

 * The walkthrough video must demonstrate how to start the application’s server.

-* The walkthrough video must demonstrate GET routes for all categories, all products, and all tags being tested in Insomnia Core.
+* The walkthrough video must demonstrate GET routes for all categories, all products, and all tags being tested in Insomnia Core.x

 * The walkthrough video must demonstrate GET routes for a single category, a single product, and a single tag being tested in Insomnia Core.